yt-project/libyt/doc/in-situ-python-analysis/jupyter-notebook/jupyter-notebook-access.md

 After exiting the kernel and returning to simulation process, we don't need to close the entire notebook to reconnect to the new libyt Jupyter kernel launched by the following step.
 We can press "Restart" button (:arrows_counterclockwise:) to reconnect to libyt Jupyter kernel.

-> :lizard: Make sure you already disconnect libyt Jupyter kernel before reconnecting.
+> {octicon}`calendar;1em;sd-text-secondary;` Make sure you already disconnect libyt Jupyter kernel before reconnecting.
 Otherwise, libyt Jupyter kernel will simply shutdown the kernel.
 There will be a pop-up window asking "if you want to restart" if you are already connected to a libyt kernel.

 ## Known Limitations
 - The functionality is limited to taking Python inputs and printing outputs from all the MPI processes only. `libyt` hasn't done implementing Jupyter's full feature, like data streaming, supporting `ipwidgets` yet.